benson338/Git-Cheat-Sheet/README.md

 `git merge [branch]`

-> merge the specified branch's history into the current one(execute it from the branch we want to merge into)
+> merge the specified branch's history into the current one (execute it from the branch we want to merge into)

 `git merge feature`

 > merge feature branch into the master branch (while staying on the master branch)

+`git diff`

+> diff of what is changed but not staged

+`git diff --staged`

+> diff of what is staged but not yet committed

+`git stash`

+> stash the changes in a dirty working directory away
+> Use git stash when you want to record the current state of the working directory and the index, but want to go back to a clean working directory